bcwaters/bcwaters/README.md

  Command-line OPENAI-api terminal(I use this everyday!) - [ai_cmd](https://github.com/bcwaters/ai_cmd)
  You can try generating documents with from a prompt with it here: [ai_cmd_doc_builer](http://35.84.188.46:3002/)

  ### I am accepting employment invitations.
-Engaging and interesting projects only.
+Engaging and interesting projects preferred.
+  - An internal tooling team would be amazing.
+Specialized functionality with a set of technical users.
+  - Any role that gets me closer to working directly with large LLMs
   - I will accept `contracted offers < 1 year` for cookie cutter enterprise code.
 Gotta pay for hosting and access to LLM  somehow!

 <!--